jasonjjiang/mindunpacker/README.md

 **Getting Started**:

-Visit the MindUnpacker website: https://mindunpacker-a19cbe83ea71.herokuapp.com/.
+Visit the MindUnpacker's website: https://mindunpacker-a19cbe83ea71.herokuapp.com/.

 Create an account by providing your email and setting a password.
-Once registered, log in to your account.
+Once registered, log in to your account and start journaling!

-Start journaling!
 Click the "Create New Entry" button to begin your first entry.

 **Creating A New Entry**